fstnetwork-jp/web3connect-api-doc-website/source/index.html.md

 For example, `userId=xxx` in the redirect url's query param (any query param is allowed for the organization).

-### Embed the JavaScript code in to the organization's web page
+## (Cont'd) Embed the JavaScript code in to the organization's web page

 The organization needs to embed the function code body in the `<script>...</script>` section in the header of the web page,
 and bind the onclick event to the button like :